• Deutsch

 A look at best practice examples from the entire DACH region shows that there is another way.

-Our movie night at the packed Munich Urban Colab was a complete success: over 150 people attended the screening of The automobile man - the wrong paths of a society and possible ways outthe latest documentary film by spatial planner and director Reinhard Seiß.
+Our film evening on April 29, 2025 in the packed Munich Urban Colab was a complete success: over 150 people attended the screening of The automobile man - the wrong paths of a society and possible ways outthe latest documentary film by spatial planner and director Reinhard Seiß.

 In it, Seiß takes a razor-sharp look at our mobility behavior - and debunks the myths surrounding public transport, cycling infrastructure and our fixation on cars.
 Whether it's land consumption, particulate matter or resource conservation: according to Seiß, the reality is uncomfortable - and the necessary change is complex.